fingersteps/woozle/README.md

   </location>
 ```

-###Step 3: Register Woozle and start your application
+###Step 6: Register Woozle
-Add the following code to your `Global.asax.cs` to startup Woozle when your application gets started.
+Create a Global Application Class `Global.asax.cs` and add the following code to startup Woozle when your application gets started.

 ```csharp